Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Theoretical Analysis

-People has studied the performance of error correction for the mixture of pauli error ($d_e = \frac{d+1}{2}$) and erasure error ($d_e = d$), in both threshold and sub-threshold scaling (effective error distance) \cite{wu2022erasure,sahay2023high}.
-When the amount of error is comparable, logical error rate is governed by the more harmful error.
-So the effective error distance presents a clear advantage only if the ratio of erasure $R_e$ approximates 1 \cite{wu2022erasure}.
-In another word, a small ratio of pauli error impacts on the distance drastically.
-This picture is similar when a more harmful error with error distance $d_e = \lfloor\frac{d}{4}\rfloor+1$ presents \cite{jandura2024surfacecodestabilizermeasurements}.
-If not properly addressed, a small part of such error will pose a significant threat to sub-threshold scaling.
-Previous work has proposed to attach another LRU to deal with similar problem \cite{brown2020critical} while we deal with this problem from decoding perspective.
-Given the (approximate) located error has an distance $d_e = d$, such error still has $d_e = \frac{d+1}{2}$ if the \textit{critical fault} degrades the distance \cite{chang2024surfacecodeimperfecterasure}.
-That is enough to guarantee the effectiveness of error correction since its distance is the same with pauli error.
+Previous studies have analyzed error correction performance for a mixture of the Pauli error ($d_e = \frac{d+1}{2}$) and the erasure error ($d_e = d$), in both thresholds and the sub-threshold scaling (effective error distance) \cite{wu2022erasure,sahay2023high}.
+When the amount of error is comparable, the logical error rate is always governed by the more harmful error.
+As is revealed in the results \cite{wu2022erasure}, a small ratio of Pauli error (with $d_e = \frac{d+1}{2}$) decreases the effective error distance drastically.
+Similarly, when a more harmful error with error distance $d_e = \lfloor\frac{d+3}{4}\rfloor$ exists \cite{jandura2024surfacecodestabilizermeasurements} if it is not properly addressed, a small portion of such error will pose a significant threat to sub-threshold scaling.
+For this issue, earlier work has proposed to attach another LRU to deal with a similar problem \cite{brown2020critical} while we deal with this problem from a decoding perspective.
+The located error has a distance $d_e = d$ \cite{msbj-fxw7}, therefore a \textit{critical fault} has distance $d_e = \frac{d+1}{2}$ if the two-qubit error chain is completely located.
+That is enough to guarantee the effectiveness of error correction since its distance is the same as the Pauli error.
 Therefore, all we need to do is to locate the \textit{critical fault}.\\